RichardMcInerney/Energy-Asset-Risk-Modelling-Financial-Exposure-Dashboard-ML-Power-BI-/README.md

 ## 🔍 Overview

-This project delivers an **end-to-end analytical solution** for assessing and prioritising risk across global energy assets.
+This project delivers an end-to-end analytical solution for assessing financial and operational risk across a global portfolio of energy assets.
+It combines machine learning predictions with an interactive Power BI dashboard to help stakeholders identify high-risk assets, quantify financial exposure, and prioritise mitigation efforts.

-It combines:

-- Machine Learning (Python / Google Colab)
-- Financial exposure modelling
-- Interactive Power BI dashboard

-to provide clear, data-driven insights into:

-- Asset risk levels
-- Financial exposure
-- Key drivers of risk

-The solution is designed to support **real-world decision-making**, enabling stakeholders to identify high-risk assets and allocate resources effectively.

 ---